fbauer/fbauer.github.com/_posts/2015-08-16-Adjust-Photo-Timestamps-with-exiftool.md

 {% endhighlight %}

 exiftool knows not to overwrite existing pictures.
-To prevent having two photos the same file name, I shifted the creation date of one of them by one second.
+To prevent having two photos share the same file name, I shifted the creation date of one of them by one second.

 {% highlight bash %}